Skip to content

 • allowVolumeExpansion not set: The StorageClass must have allowVolumeExpansion: true.

-• drivesPerCopy > 1: Expansion is only supported for drivesPerCopy=1.
+• stripeWidth > 1: Expansion is only supported for stripeWidth=1.
+RAID10 expansion is part of the roadmap.

 • Size not larger: The requested size must be strictly larger than the current size.